charlesfrye/charlesfrye.github.io/_posts/2017-08-17-linear-algebra-for-neuroscientists.markdown

 If we write the seven relevant numbers down on our picture of the circuit
 (as seen below),
-a geometric notation suggests itself:
+a neat spatial layout for the equation suggests itself:

+![vectornotation]
+{: style="text-align: center"}

 $$
 \left[\begin{array}{c}